TotalCross/docs/guides/package-your-app-from-scratch/deploy-ios/deploy-ios.md

+---
+name: Deploy iOS
+route: /docs/package-your-app-from-scratch/deploy-ios
+menu: Package your app from scratch
+---

 # Deploy iOS

 ### Generating key store and certificate

 #### You need to have openssl installed in your computer.

-* If you use Mac OS, this should be installed as default
+- If you use Mac OS, this should be installed as default
-* If you use Linux, we recomend to install your distro binaries
+- If you use Linux, we recomend to install your distro binaries
-* If you use Windows, you should install OpenSSL for Windows
+- If you use Windows, you should install OpenSSL for Windows
-* If you use Windows, you may install a git-bash \(like the one embedded within SourceTree\)
+- If you use Windows, you may install a git-bash \(like the one embedded within SourceTree\)

 First, you need to create your RSA 2048 key-pair with the following command:

 `openssl req -nodes -newkey rsa:2048 -keyout request.key -out request.csr`

 You will be prompted with some questions, which you need to supply the answers.
 You may want to configure the `openssl req` with predefined data.
 To do so, create a `config` file like the template below: